harveyongh/cpp-note/README.md

 This simple note-taking program is intended to reproduce all the typical functionality of a desktop notepad or simple text editor.
 The application can open any normal text file type including .txt and .rtf.

 ## Building
-This project should be buildable on all major platforms by using the following commands:
+This project depends on Qt6 development packages.
+It is buildable with cmake and a C++ compiler using the following commands.

 ``` sh
 git clone https://github.com/harveyongh/cpp-note.git; cd cpp-note/;